Wedge-Compression Fractures

 Kummell Disease

-• delayed post-traumatic vertebral collapse representing osteonecrosis, occurs due to traumatic blood supply compromise → avascular necrosis
+• delayed (weeks - months) post-traumatic vertebral collapse representing avascular osteonecrosis, occurs due to traumatic blood supply compromise → avascular necrosis

 • clinically the presentation is: mild back pain from the compression fractures → feels better as heals → osteonecrosis produces significant pain